mixtile/gena-doc/Readme.rst

   :width: 60%
   :align: center

-This is the repositofy for Documents referring to Gena, a wearable/IoT kit designed by Mixtile Team from Focalcrest Inc.
+This is the repository for Documents referring to Gena, a wearable/IoT kit designed by Mixtile Team from Focalcrest Inc.

 Archives
 ==================================================